Kim Jong Un: Leader of North Korea

 On 27 March 2012, Kim was elected to the 4th Conference of the Workers' Party of Korea.
 On 11 April, that conference wrote the post of general secretary out of the party charter and instead designated Kim Jong Il as the party's "Eternal General Secretary".
 The conference then elected Kim Jong Un as leader of the party under the newly created title of First Secretary.
 Kim Jong Un also took his father's post as Chairman of the Central Military Commission, as well as his father's old seat on the Politburo Presidium.
 In a speech made prior to the Conference, Kim Jong Un declared that "Imbuing the whole society with Kimilsungism–Kimjongilism is the highest programme of our Party".
 On 11 April 2012, the 5th Session of the 12th Supreme People's Assembly appointed Kim Jong Un as "First Chairman of the National Defence Commission", as the office of "Chairman of the National Defence Commission" was also abolished.

 In July 2012, Kim Jong Un was promoted to konghwaguk wonsu, the highest active rank in the military.
-The decision was jointly issued by the Central Committee and the Central Military Commission of the Workers' Party of Korea, the National Defence Commission, and the Presidium of the Supreme People's Assembly, the Korean Central News Agency subsequently announced.
+The decision was jointly issued by the Central Committee and the Central Military Commission of the Workers' Party of Korea, the National Defence Commission, and the Presidium of the Supreme People's Assembly, the KCNA subsequently announced.
 The only higher rank is Taewonsu (roughly translated as Grand Marshal or Generalissimo) which was held by Kim's grandfather, Kim Il Sung, and which was awarded posthumously to his father, Kim Jong Il, in February 2012.
 The promotion confirmed Kim's role as top leader of the North Korean military and came days after the replacement of Chief of General Staff Ri Yong Ho by Hyon Yong Chol.

 On 9 March 2014, Kim Jong Un was elected to a seat in the Supreme People's Assembly, the country's unicameral legislature.
 He ran unopposed, but voters had the choice of voting yes or no. There was a record turnout of voters and, according to government officials, all voted "yes" in his symbolic home district of Mount Paektu.
 The Supreme People's Assembly subsequently re-elected him the First Chairman of the National Defence Commission.